akoehn/bent_packing/README.md

 You can print the threadtest object if you want to test which `slop` value works best for you.
 It prints three different threads and you can change the slop values for them.

+`--backend=manifold` is not necessary but cuts rendering time drastically.

 ## random things